A Comprehensive Guide to 3D Models for Medical Image Segmentation

 Potential Solutions:

-• Patch-Based Training: Processing smaller sub-volumes (patches) reduces memory usage while still exposing the model to diverse image regions.
+• Patch-Based Training: Processing smaller sub-volumes, or patches, reduces memory usage while still exposing the model to diverse image regions.

 • Gradient Checkpointing: This technique recomputes activations during training, reducing the need to store them all in memory.

-• Mixed Precision Training: Using lower precision for calculations (FP16/BFloat16) decreases memory usage without significant accuracy loss.
+• Mixed Precision Training: Using lower precision for calculations, such as FP16/BFloat16 instead of Float32, etc., decreases memory usage without significant accuracy loss.

 • Distributed Training: Distributing the data and model across multiple GPUs increases the effective memory capacity.